Muzaffarpur Metro

 Muzaffarpur Metro is a proposed rapid transit system in Muzaffarpur, India.
 It was proposed by the department of Urban Development and Housing Development of Bihar Government to provide facility of metro railway services in the four major metro cities Darbhanga, Gaya, Muzaffarpur and Bhagalpur.

-BackGround
+Background

 Chief Minister Nitish Kumar cabinet gave its consent in principle to run a metro train in Muzaffarpur on 21 June 2024.